bigfix/developer.bigfix.com/site/reference/types/time-of-day-with-time-zone.md

 # type: time of day with time zone

-The &amp;lt;time of day with time zone&amp;gt; inspectors provide tools for dealing and calculating with time-of-day-with-time-zone types, which are of the form HH:MM:SS +ZZZZ, as in 12:59:59 -0400.
+The &lt;time of day with time zone&lt; inspectors provide tools for dealing and calculating with time-of-day-with-time-zone types, which are of the form HH:MM:SS +ZZZZ, as in 12:59:59 -0400.

 # hour_of_day of &lt;time of day with time zone&gt; : integer

-Returns the hour section of the &amp;#39;time of day with time zone&amp;#39; object.Example: hour_of_day of time (universal time zone) of now - Returns the hour of day in Greenwich, England.
+Returns the hour section of the &#39;time of day with time zone&#39; object.Example: hour_of_day of time (universal time zone) of now - Returns the hour of day in Greenwich, England.

 # minute_of_hour of &lt;time of day with time zone&gt; : integer

-Returns the &amp;#39;minutes after the hour&amp;#39; section of the &amp;#39;time of day with time zone&amp;#39; object.Example: minute_of_hour of time (local time zone) of now - Returns the current minute past the hour.
+Returns the &#39;minutes after the hour&#39; section of the &#39;time of day with time zone&#39; object.Example: minute_of_hour of time (local time zone) of now - Returns the current minute past the hour.

 # second_of_minute of &lt;time of day with time zone&gt; : integer

-Returns the &amp;#39;seconds after the minute&amp;#39; section of the &amp;#39;time of day with time zone&amp;#39; object.
+Returns the &#39;seconds after the minute&#39; section of the &#39;time of day with time zone&#39; object.

 # time of &lt;time of day with time zone&gt; : time of day